LouisKoXiang/nuxt3-chatgpt-openai/README.md

-# Nuxt3 ChatGPT OpenAI Image Generation
+# Nuxt3 ChatGPT Connect OpenAI
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-Look at the [ChatGpt OPenAI documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [ChatGpt OPenAI documentation](https://platform.openai.com/account/api-keys) to learn more.

+## Feature

+1. OpenAI Translation into multiple languages at once and generate an i18n language pack.

+2. OpenAI Image Generations

 ## Setup